Garlic Toxicity and Pets

-Consider the rule of thumb when it comes to onion toxicity: Consumption of as little as 5 g/kg of onions in cats or 15 to 30 g/kg in dogs has resulted in clinically important hematologic changes.
+Consider the rule of thumb when it comes to onion toxicity: Consumption of as little as 5 g/kg of onions in cats or 15 to 30 g/kg in dogs has resulted in clinically important red blood cell damage.
 According to scientific studies, onion toxicosis is consistently noted in animals that ingest more than 0.5% of their body weight in onions at one time.*

-Since garlic is significantly more concentrated than an onion, an even smaller ingested amount will likely lead to toxicosis—as little as one clove of garlic can lead to toxicity in dogs and cats.
+Since garlic is more concentrated than an onion, an even smaller ingested amount could lead to toxicosis—as little as one clove of garlic can lead to toxicity in cats and small dogs.

 Please note that a pet’s weight, type of breed and prior health history can vary the toxicity level of ingested garlic.
-If you suspect your dog or cat has ingested garlic, you should contact your veterinarian immediately.
+If you suspect your dog or cat has ingested garlic, you should contact Pet Poison Helpline at 855-289-0358** or your veterinarian immediately.

 Symptoms of Garlic Toxicity in Dogs and Cats